This page uses javascript to help render elements, if you have problems please enable javascript.

 Without formatted headings, your written text comes across jumbled together and is difficult to navigate for those students.
 These headings also improve readability for everyone and save you time later when making style changes to your content.
 This tutorial demonstrates how to use and customize headings in Canvas.

 It is important to plan your heading structure early to ensure all content and design fits into a logical structure.
-To read more about accessible headings visit the University of Minnesota's Accessible U Tutorial page.
+To read more about accessible headings visit WebAIM’s Headings page.

 When you type digital content, such as documents or the text portion of presentations, or any other online learing the text choices you make can determine how easy it is for your students to read what you've typed.
 A few important considerations: